 Just by being on active duty (or called to active duty as part of the Guard or Reserve), you're entitled to these protections.
 It doesn't matter where you are - if you're eating MRE's in some far-flung hell-hole, or you're a Stateside military paralegal who lives right next to the lender who is trying to rip off your spouse.
 It's Federal law.

 What often happens is that mortgage servicers, homeowner's associations, apartment complexes, banks, car dealers, self-storage unit owners, and the like will ignore these federal protections because they're difficult and inconvenient.
 These laws require things like swearing under oath that you're in the military and appointing a special attorney to represent you in any civil court proceeding.
-They require lenders to adjust their interest rates downward - which they DON'T like - and for landlords to suck it up if the rent is late or you need to move early.
+They require lenders to adjust their interest rates downward - which they DON'T like - and for landlords to suck it up if you need to move early.

 Fortunately, these laws make violators pay!
 But, nobody knows what's going on unless YOU take the first step to figure out whether what they're doing is ok - or not.
 That's where I come in.
 If you think something is weird or someone isn't respecting your Servicemember's Civil Rights, call me to find out - for Free - what's up.